haoxiongliu/ProofAug/README.md

 ### PISA Environment Setup
 To run ProofAug, please first install Isabelle and run the PISA client.
 Follow [this repo](https://github.com/haoxiongliu/Portal-to-ISAbelle/tree/dev_lhx) to install Isabelle and compile PISA to make sure the PISA setup is the same with us.

-Then, modify all /home/user/... paths in the repository to the corresponding Isabelle paths of yours.

 ### Python Environment Setup
 Python>=3.11 is needed to run our code.
 Install the dependencies by
 ```bash
 pip install -r requirements.txt
 ```

+Then, modify all /home/user/... paths in this repository to the corresponding Isabelle paths of yours.

 ### Prepare an LLM service
 You can start a service of deepseek-math-7b-base on localhost:8000 by vllm: